mikedef/CarND-MPC-Project/README.md

 * cte[t+1] = f(x[t]) - y[t] + v[t] * sin(epsi[t]) * dt
 * epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt

+### Timestep Length and Elapsed Duration (N & dt)
+#### Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+Additionally the student details the previous values tried.

+For Timestep Duration (dt) I used 0.1 seconds to match the delay of 100ms of the simulator.
+For Tuning Timesteps(N) I ended up using 10 which equates to a 1 second duration between sensor readings and correction.
+I attempted differend values for N and dt such as 15 and 0.2 or 20 and 0.5, but both ended up in producing erratic driving of the vehicle.

+### Polynomial Fitting and MPC Preprocessing
+#### A polynomial is fitted to waypoints.
+If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+The waypoints are preprocessed such that the waypoints from the simulator end up in the vehicles perspective.
+This makes it easier to fit a polynomial to the waypoints since the vehicle's x-y coordinates are now the origin and the orientation angle is also transformed to zero.

+### Model Predictive Control with Latency
+#### The student implements Model Predictive Control that handles a 100 millisecond latency.
+Student provides details on how they deal with latency.

+In MPC.cpp I deal with the 100 ms latency by using previous actuations in the equations for acceleration and steering angle (see MPC.cpp lines 116-119).
+Also as per the lessons on MPC, I included cost functions weighing the equations.
+Also I added a cost function (speed_steer_cost_function) that punishes based on the speed and steering to help the vehicle during steering.